USNS Pollux: Conversion

 Pollux's conversion into a vehicle cargo ship began on 28 July 1984 at Avondale Shipyards in New Orleans, Louisiana.
 Her cargo hold was redesigned into a series of decks connected by ramps so vehicles can be driven into and out of the cargo hold for fast loading and unloading.
 She was also fitted with two pairs of cranes, one pair amidships capable of lifting 35 lt, and the other pair aft capable of lifting 50 lt.
 When her conversion was complete, Avondale delivered her to the Military Sealift Command on 31 March 1986.

 Service

-When not active, Pollux was kept in a reduced operating status due to her high operating cost.
-If needed, she could be activated and ready to move in 96 hours.
+When not active, Pollux was kept in a reduced operating status due to her high operating cost, intinally a ROS-3 (96 hour) and later a ROS-5 (120 hour) activation readiness.

 Pollux took part in the Persian Gulf War in 1990-1991.
-Along with the other seven Algol class vehicle cargo ships, she transported 14 percent of all cargo transported between the United States and Saudi Arabia during and after the war.
+Along with the other seven Algol class vehicle cargo ships, she and her sisters transported 14 percent of all cargo transported between the United States and Saudi Arabia during and after the war.

-She was in Boston's Dry Dock Number 3 as of 10/28/14.